Denham Hitchcock: Career

 In 2020 the Sunday Night program was discontinued by the Seven Network Hitchcock was retained to create hour long documentaries to fill the current affairs void left behind.
 The first report was on the 2019–20 Australian bushfire season.

 Hitchcock has written many articles for major Australian newspapers such as The Sydney Morning Herald and The Daily Telegraph.
 He has also compiled several reports for the world's largest men's magazine, Men's Health, including a visit to a traditional kickboxing camp in Thailand, and later completing a five-day fast.

 In January 2023 Hitchcock announced on his Instagram page that he had resigned from the Seven Network.
 He stated: “I have resigned from the Channel Seven network.
 This is normally where people say they need to spend more time with their family, and that is certainly true, my girls are everything to me, but there’s other reasons..." before stating his intention to sail around the Pacific Islands.

 In May 2023 it was announced that he would be presenting a television documentary for Sky News Australia entitled Who murdered Marea? which would explore the unsolved 2003 murder of former charity shop worker Marea Yann.

 In 2025, Network 10 announced that Hitchcock would present the forthcoming brand new nightly news and current affairs program titled 10 News+ alongside television reporter Amelia Brace.
-The program launched in June as the replacement show for the network's long running show The Project aster it was axed.
+The program launched in June as the replacement show for the network's long running show The Project after it was axed.